 Of course, this is when an Intel powered Ultrabook becomes really exciting!
 An Ultrabook gives me the ultimate combination of all five of the critical “adventure laptop” needs.

-So, although I might be travelling alone; an Intel inspired Ultrabook gives me the ability to stay in contact with loved ones, edit videos to cheesy music, and when I’m camping in deepest darkest Siberia, the birds from Angry birds (which just so happens to be available in the AppUp Store) will keep me company; which is definitely a far better alternative to Angry Bears...
+So, although I might be travelling alone; an Intel inspired Ultrabook gives me the ability to stay in contact with loved ones, edit videos to cheesy music, and when I’m camping in deepest darkest Siberia, the birds from Angry Birds will keep me company; which is definitely a far better alternative to Angry Bears...